-As stated above, performance targets for calculating the Financial Factors were based on net income from continuing operations, EBITDA, revenues, operating working capital turns and inventory turns.
+Performance targets for calculating the Financial Factors were based on net income from continuing operations, revenue, EBITDA, operating working capital turns and inventory turns.
 In addition, as discussed further below, the performance stock units ("PSUs") had performance targets based on relative total stockholder return and free cash flow.
 In order to ensure that we are rewarding performance that drives stockholder value, these factors flow from and support the strategic financial goals we communicate to our investors.